MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started-container-sandbox.md

 # Get started with the Container Sandbox Development Environment
 [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] offers a container-based image environment that enables access to both the AL development environment and the C/SIDE development environment.

-You set up a container sandbox running the **SANDBOX ENVIRONMENT (CONTAINER)** page from [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
+You set up a container sandbox by running the **SANDBOX ENVIRONMENT (CONTAINER)** page from [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
 You will have to decide whether you want an Azure-hosted or locally hosted container sandbox.
 See the next section for details.

 > [!TIP]
 > [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] also offers an online sandbox.
 For more information, see [Choosing Your Dynamics 365 Business Central Development Sandbox Environment](devenv-sandbox-overview.md).